johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-09-12-fork-ts-checker-webpack-plugin-code.md

 ---
-title: "fork-ts-checker-webpack-plugin code clickability"
+title: 'fork-ts-checker-webpack-plugin code clickability'
 authors: johnnyreilly
 tags: [VS Code, console, fork-ts-checker-webpack-plugin, ts-loader, Webpack]
 hide_table_of_contents: false
 ---

 My name is John Reilly and I'm a VS Code addict.
 There I said it.
 I'm also a big fan of TypeScript and webpack.
 I've recently switched to using the awesome [`fork-ts-checker-webpack-plugin`](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin) to speed up my builds.

 One thing I love is using VS Code both as my editor and my terminal.
 Using the fork-ts-checker-webpack-plugin I noticed a problem when TypeScript errors showed up in the terminal:

 ![](../static/blog/2017-09-12-fork-ts-checker-webpack-plugin-code/Screenshot%2B2017-09-12%2B06.12.25.png)